Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Minimal Taylor algebras

 \subsection{Edges}

 The next theorem says that, in minimal Taylor algebras, every ``thick'' edge, in the terminology of~\cite{Bulatov16:graph, Bulatov16:restricted}, is automatically a subuniverse.
-This property is a simple consequence of the result we have already stated, whereas it was relatively painful to achieve using the original approach.
+This property is a simple consequence of the results we have already stated, whereas it was relatively painful to achieve using the original approach.
 We additionally obtain that semilattice and majority edges have unique witnessing congruences.

-\begin{restatable}{theorem}{ThmMinimalEdgesQuotients} Let $(a,b)$ be an edge (semilattice, majority, or abelian) of a minimal Taylor algebra $\alg A$ and $\theta$ a witnessing congruence of $\alg E = \Sg_{\algA}(a,b)$. \begin{enumerate} \item[(a)] If $(a,b)$ is a semilattice edge, then $\alg E/\theta$ is term equivalent to a two-element semilattice with absorbing element $b/\theta$. \item[(b)] If $(a,b)$ is a majority edge, then $\alg E/\theta$ is term equivalent to a two-element majority algebra. \item[(c)] if $(a,b)$ is an abelian edge, then $\alg E/\theta$ is term equivalent to an affine Mal'cev algebra of an abelian group isomorphic to $\zee{p_1^{k_1}} \times \dots \times \zee{p_i^{k_i}}$ for distinct primes $p_1, \dots, p_i$ and positive integers $k_1, \dots, k_i$, where $\zee{m}$ denotes the group of integers modulo $m$. \end{enumerate} Moreover a semillatice edge is witnessed by exactly one congruence of $\alg E$, and that congruence is maximal.
-The same holds for majority edges. \end{restatable}
+\begin{ThCSrestatable}{theorem}{ThmMinimalEdgesQuotients}{(\hyperlink{ProofThm513}{link to proof})}{thm:minimaledgesquotients} Let $(a,b)$ be an edge (semilattice, majority, or abelian) of a minimal Taylor algebra $\alg A$ and $\theta$ a witnessing congruence of $\alg E = \Sg_{\algA}(a,b)$. \begin{enumerate} \item[(a)] If $(a,b)$ is a semilattice edge, then $\alg E/\theta$ is term equivalent to a two-element semilattice with absorbing element $b/\theta$. \item[(b)] If $(a,b)$ is a majority edge, then $\alg E/\theta$ is term equivalent to a two-element majority algebra. \item[(c)] if $(a,b)$ is an abelian edge, then $\alg E/\theta$ is term equivalent to an affine Mal'cev algebra of an abelian group isomorphic to $\zee{m}$ for some positive integer $m$, where $\zee{m}$ denotes the group of integers modulo $m$. \end{enumerate} Moreover, a semilatice edge is witnessed by exactly one congruence of $\alg E$, and that congruence is maximal.
+The same holds for majority edges. \end{ThCSrestatable}

 For minimal edges we can say a bit more.
 If $(a,b)$ is a minimal edge witnessed by $\theta$, a congruence on $\alg E = \Sg_{\alg A}(a,b)$, then $\alg E/\theta$ is simple.
-In particular, for abelian edges, $\alg E/\theta$ is an affine Mal'cev algebra of a group isomorphic to $\zee{p}$.
+In particular, for abelian minimal edges, $\alg E/\theta$ is an affine Mal'cev algebra of a group isomorphic to $\zee{p}$.
 Moreover, such an $\alg E$ has a unique maximal congruence as shown in the next proposition.
 This implies that the type of a minimal edge is unique and so is the direction of a semilattice minimal edge and the prime $p$ associated to an abelian minimal edge.

-\begin{restatable}{proposition}{ProUniqueType} Let $(a,b)$ be a minimal edge in a minimal Taylor algebra.
+\begin{ThCSrestatable}{proposition}{ProUniqueType}{(\hyperlink{ProofProp514}{link to proof})}{pro:unique-type} Let $(a,b)$ be a minimal edge in a minimal Taylor algebra.
 Then $\alg E = \Sg_{\alg A}(a,b)$ has a unique maximal congruence equal to $\mu_{\alg E}$.
-In particular, minimal edges have unique types. \end{restatable}
+In particular, minimal edges have unique types. \end{ThCSrestatable}

 The structure of minimal semilattice edges is especially simple.